 5The proportion of non-Whites and Hispanics is calculated using the Current Population Survey (CPS).

-Hispanic men earn 21% less than White men, although a substantial portion of the earn- ings gap is due to educational differences between Hispanics and Whites (Duncan, Hotz, and Trejo 2006; Duncan and Trejo 2018a, 2018b).
-Some earnings differences may also be due to discrimination which will have negative consequences.
-For example, discrimina- tion against Hispanics can lead to reduced job opportunities, lower wages, and hinder as- similation (Bowles and Gintis 2002; Chetty, Hendren, Kline, and Saez 2014; Djajic´ 2003).6 Using this novel approach, I find significant effects of having Hispanic last names on both educational and labor market outcomes.
-The results show that individuals that likely have a Hispanic last names face substantial disadvantages in educational attainment and earnings compared to their counterparts with likely non-Hispanic names.
-Specifically, in- dividuals that likely have Hispanic last names complete 0.2 years of education less than those with non-Hispanic names, even when controlling for family background.
-Individ- uals individuals that likely have Hispanic last names are also 1 percentage point more likely to be unemployed and earn 5 percentage points less than those with non-Hispanic names.
-These findings suggest that ethnic discrimination continues to play a role in shap- ing economic opportunities for Hispanics in the United States, highlighting the need for targeted policies to address these persistent disparities.
+Hispanic men earn 21% less than White men, although there is evidence that a substantial portion of this gap is due to differences in education (Duncan, Hotz, and Trejo 2006; Duncan and Trejo 2018a, 2018b).
+Discrepancies may also be due to discrimination against Hispanics, which can lead to reduced job opportunities, lower wages, and poor assimilation (Bowles and Gintis 2002; Chetty, Hendren, Kline, and Saez 2014; Djajic´ 2003).6 Using this novel approach, I find significant effects of Hispanic surnames on both educational and labor market outcomes, and that individuals that likely have a Hispanic last names face substantial disadvantages in educational attainment and earnings compared to their counterparts with likely non-Hispanic names.
+Specifically, individuals with presumably Hispanic last names complete 0.2 fewer years of education than those with non-Hispanic names, even when controlling for family background.
+Individuals with Hispanic last names are also 1 percentage point more likely to be unemployed and earn 5 percentage points less than those with non-Hispanic names.
+These findings suggest that ethnic discrimination continues to play a role in shaping economic opportunities for Hispanics in the United States, highlighting the need for targeted policies to address these persistent disparities.

-Identifying discrimination is difficult because of factors that affect labor market out- comes that are unobservable to economists—such as unobserved skills and separating it from prejudice and stereotypes.
-One strategy used by researchers is audit or resume stud- ies.
-Bertrand and Mullainathan (2004) conducted an audit study where identical resumes were sent to employers with White and Black-sounding names.
-This approach, however, has its drawbacks.
-Audit studies only observe callbacks, not wages.

-This study uses a method developed by Rubinstein and Brenner (2014).
-I compare children from inter-ethnic marriages.
-More precisely, I compare children of Hispanic fathers and White mothers (henceforth HW) to children of White fathers and Hispanic mothers (henceforth WH).
-This approach stems from the fact that there is a strong selec- tion among many characteristics, and thus, marriages are not random.
-Couples match on several observable characteristics like income, schooling, socio-economic background, etc. (Averett and Korenman 1996; Averett, Sikora, and Argys 2008).7 Children of HW and WH marriages have more similar observable characteristics than children of endoga- mous/homogamous marriages— i.e., White fathers-White mothers and Hispanic fathers- Hispanic mothers.
-Moreover, children from a Hispanic father and White mother house- hold will have a Hispanic last name from their fathers, enabling the investigation of how ethnic signals, such as having a Hispanic last name, affect annual log earnings.
+Factors that affect labor market outcomes, like skills and stereotypes, are unobservable to economists, so it is challenging to identify discrimination.
+The current study uses a method developed by Rubinstein and Brenner (2014).
+I compare children of Hispanic fathers and White mothers (henceforth HW) to children of White fathers and Hispanic mothers (WH).
+This approach accounts for the fact that couples are likely to have similar income, schooling, and socioeconomic background, so these factors are largely controlled for (Averett and Korenman 1996; Averett, Sikora, and Argys 2008).7 Children of HW and WH marriages have more similar observable characteristics than children of endogamous/homogamous marriages (i.e., White fathers-White mothers and Hispanic fathers- Hispanic mothers).
+In the US, children from households with a Hispanic father and White mother are overwhelmingly likely to have their father’s Hispanic last name, allowing us to investigate how this ethnic signal affects annual log earnings.

 6This study focuses on U.S.-born children of inter-ethnic unions, many of whom have at least one foreign-born parent.
 Assimilation concerns remain relevant because foreign-born parents may pass on cultural norms and language preferences, which can still shape these children’s educational and labor market outcomes.